maxwolf621/SpringNote/SpringWithDatabase/Cache.md

 When to use custom key generator ?
 Default `SimpleKeyGenerator` implementation (**uses the method parameters provided to generate a key.)** This means that if we have two methods that use the same cache name and set of parameter types, then there's a high probability that it will result in a collision.

-For example :: two different methods with same method parameters
+For example :: Two Different methods with same method parameters
 ```java
 @Override
 @Cacheable(cacheNames = "books", sync = true)